Temperature resistance of epoxy

 * after curing for 7 days at 21°C

-3. Increasing the temperature resistance of epoxy
+3. Increasing the heat resistance of epoxy

 • Option 3: post-cure

-More information about temperature resistance?
+More information about heat resistance

 T: +31 (0)85 022 00 90